UFC Fight Night: Sandhagen vs. Figueiredo: Predictions & Analysis

 Yana Santos vs Miesha Tate

-Stylistically this is Santos's striker game against Tate's all-rounder approach.
-Santos brings a versatile approach, while Tate is comfortable adjusting on the fly, mixing strikes and grappling as openings appear.
+Stylistically this is Santos's striker game against Tate's wrestler approach.
+Santos brings a versatile approach, while Tate looks to close distance and put the fight on the mat.
 Historically these archetypes are dead-even when they collide.

 A few statistical edges stand out.
 Santos throws significantly more leather — a 0.2 sig. strike per minute gap.
 Tate is far more active with takedowns, averaging 1.7 more per 15 minutes.
 Tate has tighter striking defense, making opponents miss more often.